And the Oscar for the best director goes to . . .

 The larger than life images that appear on screen, the glossy images of film stars that are too unreal and appearing on magazine covers and pullouts, the love stories that pepper films; all do influence youth mostly negatively.
 Immoral lifestyles seen in movies are often imitated by youth in real life.

 Whether youngsters know to choose the good and leave the bad is a question that I leave open ended.
+Thank you.

 Quote on Leaven, Galatians 5:9, Bible.